 I lived in a small Francophone community in rural Quebec and then a bustling town in the northeast of France.
 I found homes in both New Zealand and India before finding my way back to Canada.

 But now, with degrees in business and chemical engineering in tow, I’m trying my hand at a more traditional city job.
-I want to work in renewable energy because I want to contribute to the preservation of the environments that have meant so much to me.
+There are some skills I want to build before I re-enter the outdoorsy and guiding world.

 Yes, my immediate future is sure to be filled with more subway rides than portages; coffee will come from an espresso machine, not a filter press.
 Temporarily suspending my life in the outdoors is really scary, but writing about adventure and helping others get outside more has become pretty exciting.